Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 We've just unlocked our first Mojo optimization!
 Instead of looking up an object on the heap via an address, x is now just a value on the stack with 64 bits that can be passed through registers.

+### 3.5.2 Running Python code in the interpreter mode or in the Mojo mode
 This has numerous performance implications:
 * All the expensive allocation, garbage collection, and indirection is no longer required
 * The compiler can do huge optimizations when it knows what the numeric type is